 - Improving educational outcomes through the selection and retention of high-performing principals and teachers

 Research Proposal Process

-The research proposal process involves two steps: 1) Submission of an application; if the application is approved, (2) submission of a research proposal.
+The research proposal process involves two steps: 1) Submission of a Research Application; if the application is approved, 2) submission of a Research Proposal.

 CPS will consider research applications during the following periods:

 - Fall Quarter Submission – July 15 through August 15, for study or evaluation beginning September 1 through October 30

 - Winter Quarter Submission – November 1 through December 1, for study or evaluation beginning January 1 through February 28

 - Summer Submission – April 16 through May 15, for study or evaluation beginning June 1 through June 30

 Research Agenda Requirements